isomerpages/cris-precise/news-and-events/press-releases/_posts/2024-08-20-post-PRECISE and IHCC Jointly Organise Conference to Advance Global Precision Medicine Research.md

 <p></p>
 <ul>
 <li>
-<p><em>Precision Health Research, Singapore (PRECISE), in collaboration with the International Health Cohorts Consortium (IHCC), launched a landmark conference, a first of this scale in Southeast Asia, held in Singapore from 21 to 23 August 2024</em>
+<p><em>Precision Health Research, Singapore (PRECISE), in collaboration with the International Health Cohorts Consortium (IHCC), jointly organised a conference, a first of this scale in Southeast Asia, held in Singapore from 21 to 23 August 2024</em>
 </p>
 </li>
 </ul>